Volume IAll features

 • 04Eval bar synced with the drill and the current variation.

-• 05Progressive depth, principal lines streamed.
+• 05Multi-line analysis (MultiPV), principal lines streamed.

 fig. 03Analysis engine